zmitton/eth-proof/BUILDING.md

 ## Introduction

-This document is to describe the functionality a jade project MUST provide in terms of creating build artifacts.
-It also describes the structure in which jade project's MUST write build artifacts in.
+This document is to describe the functionality a project MUST provide in terms of creating build artifacts.
+It also describes the structure in which project's MUST write build artifacts in.

 We propose:
  - a folder name convention for build artifacts